AnthonissenBert/Notes/SlingshotDnD/Locations/Outposts/Kharakul.md

 Quest Giver: Korga Gemcutter
 Where: in the Gemstone Grotto
-Korga Gemcutter, a talented dwarven artisan, has had a prized gem collection stolen from her workshop within the Gemstone Grotto.
-She suspects a rival gem merchant in a nearby human town, but she needs a group of adventurers to investigate discreetly and retrieve her stolen gems.
+Korga Gemcutter, a talented dwarven artisan, has had a prized gem collection stolen from her workshop within the [[Gemstone Grotto]].
+She suspects a rival gem merchant from a town nearby, but she needs a group of adventurers to investigate discreetly and retrieve her stolen gems.
 The adventurers must navigate the complexities of dwarven-human relations and uncover the truth behind the theft.

 ---